Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Problem statement and methodology

-The true covariance matrix (\ref{eq:approxH1}) and its eigendecomposition will be an important tool in the study that follows, but we generally will only use it when we presume to know the true state $\truestate$ and seek illumination on the estimation problem.
-However, in the estimation problem itself, we do not know $\truestate$ {\em a priori} and therefore do not know $\approxstatecovar$.
-Furthermore, because we anticipate multiple local maxima and a generally more complicated uncertainty distribution of our nonlinear vortex estimator, particularly in underdetermined problems, we wish to explore and describe the topology of this posterior more thoroughly.
-Thus, we adopt a second approach, in which we generate samples of the posterior, and then fit the samples with an approximate distribution $\approxprob_{\truemeas}(\state) \approx \probdist(\state|\truemeas)$ over $\state$.
-For this approximate distribution over $\state$, we employ a Gaussian mixture model (GMM), which assumes the form of a weighted sum of $K$ normal distributions (the mixture components),
+The true covariance matrix (\ref{eq:approxH1}) and its eigendecomposition will be an important tool in the study that follows, but we generally will only use it when we presume to know the true state $\truestate$ and seek illumination on the estimation \change{in the vicinity of the solution}.
+To characterize the problem more fully and explore the potential multiplicity of solutions, we will generate samples of the posterior and then fit the samples with an approximate distribution $\approxprob_{\truemeas}(\state) \approx \probdist(\state|\truemeas)$ over $\state$.
+The overall algorithm is shown in the center panel in Figure~\ref{fig:onevortex-3sensor} in the context of an example of estimating one vortex with three sensors.
+For the sampling task, we use the Metropolis--Hastings (MH) method \citep[see, e.g.,][]{Chib1995}, a simple but powerful form of Markov chain Monte Carlo (MCMC).
+This method relies only on differences of the log probabilities between a proposed chain entry and the current chain entry to determine whether the proposal is \change{is more probable than the previous entry and should be} added to the chain of samples.
+To ensure that the MCMC sampling does not get stuck in one of possibly multiple high-probability regions, we use the method of parallel tempering \citep{Sambridge2014}.